hhphu/hhphu-cloud/AWS/aws-cloud-resume-challenge/deploy-s3.md

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
             "Sid": "PublicReadGetObject",
             "Effect": "Allow",
             "Principal": "*",
             "Action": "s3:GetObject",
-			"Resource": "arn:aws:s3:::hhphu-resume-bucket/*"
+            "Resource": "arn:aws:s3:::hhphu.click/*"
         }
     ]
 }
 ```

+**NOTE:** Make sure to replace `hhphu.click` with your bucket name.

 Try visiting the website again.
-We shoudl be able to see the content.
+We should be able to see the content.

 ## Distributing content using CloudFront
 Go to AWS CloudFront and create a new distribution